Mbali Mbali Gombe

 Gombe is the smallest of Tanzania's national parks, roughly just about 60 sq kms.
 It is home to chimpanzees, habituated to human visitors, who were made famous by the pioneering work of Jane Goodall, who founded a behavioral research program that now stands as the longest-running study of its kind in the world.
 Most visitors are enthusiastic about the biography and want to see the chimp families and places she talks about in her book i.e. her house, the research centre, and Janes Peak.
 There is also a waterfall which guests like to hike to.

-Once in Gombe one can enjoy kayaking, boat safaris and swimming.
+Once in Gombe one can enjoy kayaking, boat safaris, swimming, and fishing excursions.

 Boat Safari in Gombe @ $25 per person.
 Visit a neighboring fishing village, Mwamgongo, for a cultural tour.
 Stop at the village with our guide to understand fishing activities, palm oil extractions, embroidery, boat making, and visit the chief’s palace.
 Experience also the traditional Ha Dance.
 This village is 3km away from Mbali Mbali Gombe.